lutze/verdoy/docs/frontend/FRONTEND_PLAN.md

 - ✅ **Backend Services**: ProjectService and OrganizationService with proper business logic and error handling
 - ✅ **Testing Infrastructure**: Comprehensive Playwright tests with mobile navigation support

-**Next Priority**: Implement member management functionality and continue with experiment management, process designer, and bioreactor management features.
+**Next Priority**: Implement bioreactor management functionality and continue with experiment management, process designer, and other advanced features.

 ---